suncoast-devs/handbook/curriculum/fundamentals/modules/Day-one/git.md

 ### Tips

 - Remember to commit often!
-- The more commits you have the easier it will be to [`revert to a previous commit`](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert) your code if you make a big mistake.
+- The more commits you have the easier it will be to [`revert to a previous commit`](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert) if you make a big mistake.

 ## Possible Assignments

-- list and link to possible assignments to follow up the lecture
-- should include an 3 options. an 'easy', 'medium' 'hard' (i do not like those words)
-- 1 for if the students struggled to grasp
-- 1 for normal
-- 1 if the students really grasped the concept or need a challenge
+- Create a repo, add a file, change a file, stage your changes, commit your changes and push to Github.

 ## Additional Resources

 - [SDG's Git Cheat Sheet](https://suncoast.io/handbook/resources/Git-Cheat-Sheet.md)
 - [Github Help](https://help.github.com/)
-- [Bitbucket Git tutorial](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) - Bitbucket is a web based git control system like Github but owned and maintained by Atlassian
 - [TIG](https://github.com/jonas/tig) - Tig is a text-mode interface you can use from termainl/powershell.

 ## Recommended Practice:

-- An (optional) list of external practice resources a student might use to exercise these learning objectives further, e.g. Codewars, Flexbox Froggy, etc.

-## Next Lectures

-- What are some topics/ideas that would make for natural progress for the next lecture
-- either to start if every one 'gets it' or to act as a preview for what is to come
+- [Bitbucket Git tutorial](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) - Bitbucket is a web based git control system like Github but owned and maintained by Atlassian.